nickblock/geoutils/README.md

 create a conan profile with debug setting. then build

-conan install . --output-folder=build --build=missing -pr=Debug
+conan install . --output-folder=build --build=missing -pr=debug

 In root directory create a build folder